nixworks/public/news/2015/11/8/index.md

 ##### European migrant crisis
 ### [Spain's interior minister Jorge Fernandez Diaz says the first of more than 1,400 refugees from Syria and Eritrea are being welcomed for resettlement in new homes across the country. ](/news/2015/11/8/spain-s-interior-minister-jorge-ferna-ndez-daaz-says-the-first-of-more-than-1-400-refugees-from-syria-and-eritrea-are-being-welcomed-for-re.md)
-_Context: interior minister, Spain, Jorge Fernandez Diaz, Eritrea, Syria, European migrant crisis_
+_Context: Syria, Eritrea, interior minister, European migrant crisis, Spain, Jorge Fernandez Diaz_

 ##### Hossam Bahgat
 ### [Hossam Bahgat, an investigative reporter for the independent Egyptian news website Mada Masr is detained and is interrogated on charges of publishing false news that could harm the nation. ](/news/2015/11/8/hossam-bahgat-an-investigative-reporter-for-the-independent-egyptian-news-website-mada-masr-is-detained-and-is-interrogated-on-charges-of-p.md)